 1. CRMs let you forecast more accurately so that you don’t wind up in this mess to begin with.

 Look, we get it, sometimes you just feel confident.
-But if you are feeling overly confident about your ability to hit certain numbers during a quarter (especially number that you’re just pulling out of thin air) then you may well be setting yourself up for stress and disappointment at the end of the quarter.
+But if you are feeling overly confident about your ability to hit certain numbers during a quarter (especially numbers that you’re just pulling out of thin air) then you may well be setting yourself up for stress and disappointment at the end of the quarter.

 If you want a pipeline that is profitable and achievable, you need to first focus on accurately forecasting your future needs and (realistic) sales goals.
-To do this, you need to know your numbers: average number of leads created per month, conversion rate of leads to opportunities, conversion rate of opportunities to customers, average revenue per sale, etc., so that you know around how many leads your sales team needs to contact to hit their goals.
+To do this, you need to know your numbers: the average number of leads created per month, conversion rate of leads to opportunities, conversion rate of opportunities to customers, average revenue per sale, etc., so that you know around how many leads your sales team needs to contact to hit their goals.

 CRMs make it easy to track this information automatically, ensuring that your targets are accurate.
 In addition to keeping these numbers on hand, they can also offer you helpful insights into what your Sales and Marketing teams could be doing differently in order to be more effective.
 If, say, your conversion rate of opportunities to customers is exceptionally low, maybe there is something in the final sales pitch that you should be doing differently to boost that number.
 Or if the conversion rate of leads to opportunities is scant, maybe Marketing isn’t hitting on the right topics or creating the right content.